Last Updated on September 11, 2022 by Dave Farquhar

 Was Atari 2600 8-bit?
 CPU-wise, almost

 In the case of the CPU, internally the MOS 6507 CPU in the Atari 2600 was an 8-bit chip.
 But MOS Technology reduced the number of address lines to hit Atari’s target price of $12 in 1977.
 So while 8-bit CPUs can typically access 64K of memory at a time, the MOS 6507 could only address 8K at a time.
-So you can say the Atari 2600 was 8 bits internally but 5 bits externally.
-But the way Atari implemented it, the 6507 could only use half that memory, so Atari 2600 ROM cartridges were 4K in size.
+So you can say the Atari 2600 was 8 bits internally but only 5 bits externally.
+The way Atari implemented it, the 6507 could only use half that memory, so Atari 2600 ROM cartridges were 4K in size.

 So I guess you can say the Atari 2600 had a 4-bit implementation of a 5-bit implementation of an 8-bit CPU, if that makes any sense.